-Services must be provided by an individual classified as a "provider" for purposes of providing countable visits.
+Services must be provided by an individual classified as a "provider" for purposes of counting visits.
 Not all health center personnel who interact with patients qualify as a provider, and not all services by a provider are countable visits.
 See Services and Individuals NOT Reported on the UDS Report.
-Appendix A provides a list of health center personnel and the usual status of each as a provider or non-provider for UDS reporting purposes.
+Appendix A provides a list of various health center personnel and the status of each as a provider or non-provider for UDS reporting purposes.

-Visits provided by contractors and paid for by or billed through the health center are counted in the UDS if they meet all other criteria.
-These include migrant voucher visits and outpatient or inpatient specialty care associated with an at-risk managed care contract.
-In these instances, if the visit is not documented in the patient's health record, a summary of the visit (rather than the complete record) must appear in the patient's health record, including all appropriate documentation and coding.
-Generally, at a minimum, this will include procedure and diagnosis codes.
+In addition to visits provided by health center providers, visits provided by contractors who are paid for by or billed through the health center are counted in the UDS if they meet all visit criteria.
+These include outpatient or inpatient specialty care associated with a managed care contract.
+In these instances, if the visit is not fully documented in the patient's health record, a summary of the visit must appear in the patient's health record, including all appropriate documentation and coding.
+Generally, at a minimum, this will include procedure and diagnostic codes.